|Meta bourneti and Meta menardi - Nottinghamshire's Cave Spiders|

 |In September 2009, we

-finally made the effort to see what is probably
+finally made the effort to see what is one of

 The actual colony is underneath a concrete manhole cover, which houses electricity cables for the centre.
 Making it even more inaccessible, is the fact that the cover is half underneath a wooden fence and virtually covered by soil most of the time.
 Thousands of people must stand or walk on this manhole cover and be totally unaware of what is underneath.